vfarafonov/idea-intent-sender-plugin/README.md

                 <category android:name="com.your.package" />
 </intent-filter>
 ```
-To send a test GCM we need to set the Action as `“com.google.android.c2dm.intent.RECEIVE”`, add a String extra with the key `“message_type”` and the value `“gcm”`, add one more String extra `“message”` with the expected json as the value and click on the “Send Broadcast” button.
+To send a test GCM we need to set the Action as `“com.google.android.c2dm.intent.RECEIVE”` and Category as `“com.your.package”`, add a String extra with the key `“message_type”` and the value `“gcm”`, add one more String extra `“message”` with the expected json as the value and click on the “Send Broadcast” button.
 The app will handle broadcast message we sent as it will handle a real GCM message.

 Limitations
 ========